TritonDataCenter/smartos-docs/docs/managing-nics.md

 | internal | Connectivity to an "intranet"        |
 | underlay | VXLAN / Software Defined Networking  |

+The only required nic tag is `admin` which will be configured by default.
+Use the command `nictagadm` to list nic tags.

 Because nic_tags are just a text string, it can be anything you want.
 Nothing prevents you from having a `dmz` or `private`.
 If you use Juniper network hardware, you may prever `trust` and `untrust`.